NYPL/digarch/staging/Archivist-Workstation-Processing.md

 * Double-click the drive icon to display the drive folders in Windows Explorer.
 * The folders will have the following structure:
-    * /M12345_workingfiles
+    * \M12345_workingfiles
-		* /M12345-0001
+		* \M12345-0001
-			* /metadata
+			* \metadata
-			* /objects
+			* \objects

-* The metadata folder may contain metadata created during the transfer of the files.
-The .csv provides a file directory listing of the files which will provide additional information regarding the files (similar to the path view in FTK).
-You can open a .csv file in Microsoft Excel.
+* Note the metadata folder may contain metadata created during the transfer of the files.
+* Note a file directory listing of the files in .csv format, if present.
+* Open a .csv file in Microsoft Excel.

-* The objects folder contains the files to be arranged.
-A Bagit transfer will contain a data folder within the objects folder.
-In this case, the data folder contains the files to be arranged.
+* Navigate to the objects folder to view the files to be arranged.
+* Navigate to the data folder in the objects folder to view the files to be arranged in a Bagit transfer.
+* Note manifest.txt files contain a directory listing.

 ### Processing

 * Appraise the files.
 * Ascertain the arrangement of the files.
 * Note file naming conventions, how the files relate to each other, and  possible duplicates.
-* You can sort the .csv file by size, checksum, date, file , or path.
+* Sort the .csv file by size, checksum, date, file , or path.

 ### Arrangement
-* Create a new folder on the drive you received at the same folder level as /M12345_workingfiles.
+* Create a new folder on the drive you received at the same folder level as \M12345_workingfiles.
+* Use the naming convention ```CollectionID_FAcomponents``` to create a collection folder.
-* Name the folder /M12345_FAcomponents.
+* Name the folder /M12345_FAcomponents, for example.
-	* Within this folder create a folder for each FA Component using the following naming convention M12345_ER_1, M12345_ER_2.
+* Create a folder for each FA Component using ```CollectionID_ER_1```, ```CollectionID_ER_2```.
-	* Create an objects folder within each ER_# folder.
+* Create an objects folder within each ER_# folder. ```CollectionID_ER_1\objects```
 * Move the files into the new FA Component objects folders as your process the files.

-* Calculate the size of each FA Component by right clicking on the FA Component folder and selecting Properties from the drop down menu.
+* Calculate the size of each FA Component by right clicking on the FA Component folder.
+* Select Properties from the drop down menu.
 * Note the file count and byte extent, when you are done processing.

 ### Entering your collection in ArchivesSpace